Have a question or don't understand a phrase on a page or document?

 About Omaha

-Omaha is a vibrant, culturally diverse metropolis in the middle of the United States, offering big-city attractions in a safe, small-town atmosphere.
+What is Omaha like?
+How's the weather?Omaha is a vibrant, culturally diverse metropolis in the middle of the United States, offering big-city attractions in a safe, small-town atmosphere.
 The metro area’s 850,000 residents are hard-working, genuine, and welcoming.

 It is the cultural center and the largest city in the state of Nebraska.
-One nickname that has been applied in recent years is the "Silicon Prairie," which suggests its similarity to California's "Silicon Valley" in its attractiveness to business ventures.
+One nickname that has been applied in recent years is "Silicon Prairie," which suggests its similarity to California's "Silicon Valley" in its attractiveness to business ventures.
 It is home to many of the largest information technology, agribusiness, communications, telemarketing, and insurance companies in the country.
 If you like food, Omaha has more restaurants per capita than any other city in the United States, including a large number of ethnic restaurants.
 The city also has a large number of ethnic grocery stores, where ingredients for any type of cuisine can be found.
 Lastly, Omaha has four distinct seasons, with spring and fall being the most pleasant times of year.

 View a weather forecast for our area

-Learn more about ILUNOLearn more about IPD
+Learn more about IEP

 How long are the programs?
 Who are the instructors?